A Fistful of Gun

 A Fistful of Gun: For a Few Gun More is a 2015 top-down shooter game developed by FarmerGnome and published by Devolver Digital.
 The game features eleven playable characters with differing weapons, attributes, and control schemes.
-Players engage in procedurally generated fights, clearing a wave of enemies before progressing.
+Players engage in procedurally generated fights, clearing waves of enemies before progressing.
 Power-ups and handicaps affect the player character's abilities, such as movement and shooting speed.
 Horses allow a character to move faster and endure one additional enemy shot.
 The game features a single-player story mode and multiplayer modes for cooperative and player-versus-player battles.

 Designer Paul Hart released the first version of A Fistful of Gun as freeware in 2012.
-He later partnered with Devolver Digital for an expanded release after coming in contact through Twitter.
+He later partnered with Devolver Digital for an expanded release after coming into contact through Twitter.
 Their collaboration was announced in August 2014 and the game was released in September 2015 via digital storefronts.
 A Fistful of Gun was met with mixed reviews from critics, who faulted its repetitiveness and sparse online lobby population.
 The difficulty, art style, and sound were well received.